quark-lang/quark/README.md

 ---

 <p align="center">
-    Quark is a compiled programming language written in Typescript.
+    Quark is an interpreted programming language written in Typescript.
     <br>
 </p>